Confluxion. PointConstruction Workflow AutomationBook a 20-min Call

 What happens if the automation breaks after handover?

 We stay on call through the first full cycle (a month for monthly workflows, a quarter for quarterly ones) and watch the first run without touching it.
 After that, the runbook in your repo covers recovery steps for the failure modes we've seen.
-Optional ongoing support is available as a separate monthly retainer — but most of our builds run unsupervised after the first cycle.
+Optional ongoing support is available as a separate monthly retainer — but the systems we build are designed to run unsupervised after the first cycle.

 Do you do AI assistants too, or just dashboards and automation?